rschmehl/awesco.eu/content/authors/mikko-folkersma/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Mikko Folkersma is Marie-Skłodowska-Curie Fellow at Delft University of Technology under supervision of Dr. Roland Schmehl and Dr. Axelle Viré.
-He is focusing on fluid structure interaction of flexible membrane wings for airborne wind energy generation.
+Mikko Folkersma is Marie-Skłodowska-Curie Fellow at Delft University of Technology supervised by Dr. [Roland Schmehl](/authors/roland-schmehl/) and Dr. [Axelle Viré](/authors/axelle-vire/).
+His [research](/project/esr01/) is focused on fluid structure interaction of flexible membrane wings for airborne wind energy generation.